joshgerdes/jekyll-uno/_drafts/azure-network-adapter-implementation-and-testing.md

 In order to configure the Azure Network Adapter on Windows Server, we need to install [Windows Admin Center](https://docs.microsoft.com/en-us/windows-server/manage/windows-admin-center/overview "Windows Admin Center"); Windows Admin Center allows us to leverage modern ways of working _(integrates traditional Server Manager functionality with new server and Hybrid/Azure functionality)_ with Windows Server(s) and enables features such as [Storage Migration Services](https://docs.microsoft.com/en-us/windows-server/storage/storage-migration-service/overview "Storage Migration Service overview") and [Azure Network Adapter](https://docs.microsoft.com/en-us/windows-server/manage/windows-admin-center/azure/use-azure-network-adapterhttps://docs.microsoft.com/en-us/windows-server/manage/windows-admin-center/azure/use-azure-network-adapter "Use Azure Network Adapter to connect a server to an Azure Virtual Network").

+The Windows Server 2022 I am using is running from my home _(on-premises network)_ on a VMWare ESXi host.

+My Azure network is sitting in: the 'Australia East' region.

 ### Install Windows Admin Center

-There are a few deployment options when it comes to Windows Admin Cente, the most common are:
+There are a few deployment options when it comes to Windows Admin Center, the most common are:

 * Standalone
 * Gateway